Aladdin JR Musical: Genie Ensemble Costumes

 Color the wooden star blue.
 Apply sparkle glue or clear glue and cover with blue glitter.
 Let it dry completely.
 (Wood stars and glitter supplies are easy to find at Michaels or similar craft stores.)

-Glue thin ribbons to the wooden star, then attach the star to the headband so it hangs above the headpiece.
+Attach ΒΌ to Β½ inch ribbons to the wooden star.
+Attach the star to the headpiece so it hangs from the back of the headpiece.

 The headband can be worn either like a headband or slightly higher like a crown.
 If wearing it as a crown, add small loops along the bottom edge so bobby pins can anchor it securely to the hair during performances.